danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

-These are all the node types and other data types that can occur in a parse tree, such that it can be compiled (or "compile-equivalent"ed) by `sam0Eval` (and the like).
+These are all the node types and other data types that can occur in a parse tree, such that it can be compiled (or "compile-equivalent"ed) by `sam0Eval` (and the like, with caveats as noted).
 These are presented in a form meant to be representative of how one would construct them in the source syntax of *Samizdat Layer 0*.

 <br><br>
 ### Expression Nodes